loree2e/blog_manual_app/README.md

 bloc First Assignment
 =====================

-Attempting Markdown language
+Trying out Markdown language
 ----------------------------------

-I'm not really sure if this is what I'm supposed to be doing, but here we go.
+I had started learning html, so it's a little weird to take a step back and use Markdown, but it's all good!

-Time to try some of the syntax:
+Here's some practice with the syntax:

 1. An ordered list of top places I enjoy visiting on the weekend:
     1. Carmel